Telescopes

 - A 20-inch f/13 Cassegrain on a substantial English Cross-Axis mount.

-- During the 1999 observatory renovation, a new dome was installed - the original dome was donated to Breckland Astronomical Society as part of the Great Ellingham Observatory.
+- During the 1999 observatory renovation, a new dome was installed.
+The original dome was donated to Breckland Astronomical Society as part of the Great Ellingham Observatory.

 Robert Priddey Telescope (RPT)

-- Installed in 2013, the RPT is a 16-inch Meade LX200-ACF identical to the BMT, and replaces an old manual Celestron C-14 from the late 1970s.
+- Installed in 2013, the RPT is a 16-inch Meade LX200-ACF that replaced an old manual Celestron C-14 from the late 1970s.

 James Hough Telescope (JHT)

-- This is a 16-inch Meade LX200-ACF first installed in 2008, replacing the old Brinton Reflector.
+- A 16-inch Meade LX200-ACF first installed in 2008, replacing the Henry Brinton Telescope.

 - In 2013 it was moved onto a new robotic Paramount ME mount.